YOU ARE ABOUT TO LEAVE

 WHICH HIV TREATMENT IS RIGHT FOR YOU?

-People diagnosed with HIV have many different treatment options.
+People living with HIV have many different treatment options.
 Discuss them with your doctor to decide what may be the right fit for you.
 It’s worth noting that in the past, people with HIV had to take many pills, multiple times a day.

 Now, one pill a day is a treatment option that works for many people.
 What’s right for you?
 Again, that’s a discussion you’ll want to have with your doctor.
-The sooner you talk, the sooner you can start on a treatment that can help you manage HIV.
+The sooner you talk, the sooner you can start on a treatment that may help you manage HIV.

 THE FIRST GOAL OF HIV TREATMENT